 Uses the network and a variety of software programs to create and organize quality documents and reports.

-Maintains existing and create new records of personnel for departmental faculty, staff and students.
+Maintains existing and creates new records of personnel for departmental staff.

 Creates and maintains HR personnel files.

 Performs miscellaneous job-related duties as assigned.

 Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula.

 Prior JHU experience or experience in higher education is a plus.

 Experience with SAP or other enterprise resource planning software is a plus.

 Classified Title: HR Coordinator Role/Level/Range: ATO 37.5/02/OE Starting Salary Range: $17.95-$25.30-$32.60 HRLY (Commensurate with experience) Employee group: Full Time Schedule: Mon - Fri 8:30 - 5:00 pm Exempt Status: Non-Exempt Location: Hybrid/Eastern High Campus Department name: VP for Public Safety Office of Personnel area: University Administration

 Total Rewards The referenced salary range is based on Johns Hopkins University's good faith belief at the time of posting.
 Actual compensation may vary based on factors such as geographic location, work experience, market conditions, education/training and skill level.
 Johns Hopkins offers a total rewards package that supports our employees' health, life, career and retirement.
 More information can be found here: https://hr.jhu.edu/benefits-worklife/